-This work introduces a novel method, termed ``Local Momentum Tracking (\DSMTL)'', that synthesizes these two strategies.
-Specifically, \DSMTL~integrates multiple local updates into the framework of DSMT through a novel redesign to harmonize local updates with momentum tracking and the LCA mechanism.
-Such a redesign is critical, as a direct combination of local updates with DSMT fails to attain the accelerated convergence rates (as detailed in Remark~\ref{rem:fail}).
-We show that \DSMTL~achieves linear speedup with respect to both the number of agents and the number of local updates when minimizing smooth objective functions.
-Furthermore, it attains the optimal communication complexity with sufficiently many local updates $(Q \geq Q^*)$.
-At the same time, the overall iteration complexity (communication and sample complexities together) remains optimal for $Q\in [1,Q^*]$.
-To our knowledge, LMT is first method that achieves such strong results.
+This work introduces a novel method, Local Momentum Tracking (\DSMTL), that synthesizes the above two strategies.
+Specifically, \DSMTL~judiciously integrates multiple local updates into the framework of DSMT through a novel redesign that harmonizes local updates with the momentum tracking technique and the LCA mechanism.
+This redesign is crucial, as directly combining local updates with DSMT fails to attain the accelerated convergence rates (see Remark~\ref{rem:fail}).
+We show that, with sufficiently many iterations, \DSMTL~achieves linear speedup with respect to the number of agents and the number of local updates for minimizing smooth objective functions, both with and without the Polyak-{\L}ojasiewicz (PL) condition.
+Notably, LMT attains the optimal communication complexity when the number of local updates $Q$ is large enough ($Q \geq Q^*$), and preserves optimal overall iteration complexity (considering both communication and sample complexities) for $Q\in [1,Q^*]$.
+To the best of our knowledge, LMT is the first distributed stochastic gradient method with local updates that achieves these results.